cakephp/docs/en/controllers.rst

     the user on.

-    If there's a particular template you'd like your flashed message to use, you may specify the name of that layout in the ``$layout`` parameter.
+    If there's a particular template you'd like your flashed message to use, you may specify the name of that layout in the :php:attr:`~View::$layout` parameter.

-    For in-page flash messages, be sure to check out SessionComponent's setFlash() method.
+    For in-page flash messages, be sure to check out :php:meth:`SessionComponent::setFlash()` method.

 Callbacks
 ---------